A jewel of a novel by New York Times bestselling author Claire Messud

 “The writing is extraordinary…a story about love and adventure, motherhood and being set adrift” Pip Williams, author of The Dictionary of Lost Words

 Jess is a stunt-rider who can outride any man.
 In the early days of film she finds her calling, playing wild outlaw women who answer to no-one, until an enormous betrayal leads her closer to the outlaw life than she had ever imagined.

 A generation later, Rose, heavily pregnant, migrates to Australia.
 But the new country is not all that she had hoped and neither is motherhood.
 Very quickly, she finds herself estranged from those she loves, incarcerated and terrified.
 Jess's story will save her life.

 “An imaginative gusto that echoes the great Angela Carter...Delightful.”
 The Times

 “There is warmth, humour and compassion, and a resolution that’s nothing short of inspiring.
 Brilliantly original...this ranks up there with Kate Grenville or Peter Carey.”
 The Bulletin

 Published in Australia & New Zealand from April 2022 and distributed by New South Books.

 Published in other countries from April 2022 with more information announced soon.

 More authors to be announced soon.

 Looking for inspiration?
-Try our author interview series, The Secret Life of Writers, on your favourite podcast app.
+Try our author interview series, The Secret Life of Writers.